PedroL129/dot-files/README.md

-# ArchWiki
+# DotFiles

-Wiki for Arch Linux Distro
+Wiki for Arch Linux Distro, window managers and configurations